Barcelona legend Ronaldinho to become a grandfather aged just 45

 Mendes, who joined Bolton Wanderers from Barcelona last August, is set to welcome his first child with his partner, who announced her pregnancy over the weekend.

-Giovanna Buscacio, 25, who resides in Manchester with Ronaldinho’s 19-year-old son, Joao Mendes, recently shared the g news on Instagram.
+Giovanna Buscacio, 25, who lives in Manchester with Ronaldinho’s 19-year-old son, shared the news on Instagram.

 Alongside the caption, “16 weeks and counting,” paired with baby and milk bottle emojis, Giovanna revealed her pregnancy with their first child.